Trying to convince people to click on a long, jumbled link is almost as bad as a door-to-door salesman trying to sell people financial services.

-There are a handful of free or affordable link shortening websites out there.
+There is a handful of free or affordable link shortening websites out there.
 But you might be wondering which to choose.
-To help you, we'll leave you with two quick tips:
+To help you, we'll leave you with a few quick tips.

-- If you don't use an analytics software, like Google, you might want to use a link-shortener that includes basic stats, like page views and clicks to measure your traffic.
+- If you don't use website analytics software, you might want to use a link-shortener that includes basic stats like page views and clicks to measure your traffic.

 - If you want to customize your link, choose a shortener that allows you to edit the URL slugs.
 All of the options on the list allow you to do that, but some, like Bitly, require you to sign up for an account first.

 - Branded shortened links look and perform better than unbranded shortened links.
 Rebrandly and Bitly are two of the best options to brand your shortened links.

 - Use Tiny.CC and TinyURL for quick link shortening.
 They don’t require you to sign up and allow you to edit the slug in one simple step.

 - You won’t be able to transfer a link from one link shortener to another, so choose one wisely.